blkchain/blkchain/README.md

 One way to reduce the weight of the txid index is to only index the first few (8 seems like a good number) bytes.
-This is possible with expression indexes: `CREATE INDEX ON txs(substring(txid for 8))`.
-The catch is that we need to remember to always use the substring expression to look up transactions, but the size and speed gain is well worth it.
+This is possible with _expression indexes_: `CREATE INDEX ON txs(substring(txid for 8))`.
+The catch is that we need to remember to always use the substring expression to look up transactions.
+A more significant problem is that an expression index cannot be used with `FOREIGN KEY`.

-#### TX hash index

-Regardless, an index on the TX hash is very useful to look up transactions by txid (hash).
-The size of the index can be reduced by creating an _expression index_ of the first few bytes, but the downside is that it cannot be used as a foreign key.
 Postgres documentation discourages use of _hash indexes_ because of implementation problems, though they theoretically seem well fit for this.